mike99mac/zlma/README.md

 # Preparing for installation

-A script is included with the ``zlma`` repository for easier installation.
+The script ``instzlma`` is included for easier installation.
 There is some preparation before it can be run.

 ## Set up SSH access
 Key-based authentication, or *Passwordless* SSH access is needed for one user from the zlma server to all systems that will be managed.  ``zlma`` commands must be run by that user and they must have ``sudo`` access.